jitendramalipeddi/application_zynetic/README.md

 * HeartBeat will check every minute for the activity of the charger, if it is not active for more than 5 minutes it's status will be updated as Faulted
 * StatusNotification service to check for the status of the chargers in databse
 * start / stop transaction to start the charging  and update the charger status to charging till it stops
+* Used OAuth2 with Github for api authentication